 Prevalence of resistant Escherichia coli strains isolated from vegetables by sampling site

 Table IV shows the prevalence of E. coli strains resistant to at least one antibiotic, by type of vegetable tested.
 The results show that the prevalence of Escherichia coli strains resistant to at least one antibiotic is 5.65%.
 E. coli 1 strains were more resistant (4.03%) than E. coli 2 strains (1.61%).
-In fact, strains isolated from tomato samples are more resistant, followed by strains isolated from onion and lettuce (around 8.57%; 8.03%; 4.62% respectively).
-Differences were not significant between vegetable types (P-value>0.05).
+In fact, strains isolated from tomato samples are more resistant, followed by strains isolated from onion and lettuce (around 8.57%; 8.03%; 4.62%, respectively).
+Differences were not significant between types of vegetable (P-value>0.05).

 Table IV.
 Prevalence of antibiotic-resistant E. coli by vegetables types